pearl-robot-lab/ActPerMoMa/README.md

 **Note:** This code was tested on isaac-sim **version 2022.2.0**. \
 [Troubleshooting](https://forums.developer.nvidia.com/t/since-2022-version-error-failed-to-create-change-watch-no-space-left-on-device/218198) (common error when starting up)

-- As we use pinocchio [3], we need to disable isaac motion planning, because at the moment it is incompatible with pinocchio.
+- As we use pinocchio for kinematics [3], we need to disable isaac motion planning, because at the moment it is incompatible with pinocchio.
 In your isaac installation, edit the file isaac/ov/pkg/isaac_sim-2022.2.0/apps/omni.isaac.sim.python.kit and comment out lines 541 to 548.

 ### Conda Environment